boingboomtschak/boingboomtschak.github.io/about.md

 # about me

-Current junior in the computer science B.S. program at Seattle U pursuing a minor in studio art.
+Current senior in the computer science B.S. program at Seattle U pursuing a minor in studio art.
 Interested in language design, metacognition in software development, building efficient systems to solve interdisciplinary problems, and the intersection of art, science, and development.

 Avid user of command lines of all kinds, and switching between operating systems often, appreciative of cross-platform development solutions.